Rising interest rates are cooling off home sales in Virginia - NewsBreak

 It means buyers aren’t getting as much bang for their buck, according to Virginia REALTORS Chief Economist Ryan Price.

-According to Price, sales activity in August 2022 decreased by roughly 20% compared to that same month the year before.
-A trend that has persisted for several months, as a previously overheated housing market settles.
-Price projects that Virginia’s sales activity will drop by an overall 15% in 2022 compared to 2021.
+Price said that’s one reason why home sales in Virginia are dropping.
+He said sales activity in August 2022 decreased by roughly 20 percent compared to the same month last year.

+That’s a trend that has persisted for several months as a previously overheated housing market settles.
+Price projects that Virginia’s sales activity will drop by an overall 15 percent in 2022 compared to 2021.

 “It is quite a big change and it is the sharpest that we have seen in more than a decade,” Price said.

-Meanwhile, median home prices are still climbing, up by nearly 6% statewide last month, and inventory remains low, according to Price.
+Meanwhile, median home prices are still climbing, up by nearly 6 percent statewide last month, and inventory remains low, according to Price.

 Price said buyers who are able to stomach the increase in mortgage rates may benefit from less competition in the housing market, compared to the intense bidding wars that became commonplace earlier in the pandemic.

-AJ Shriar, a resident who just moved back to Richmond, is hoping to get a better bargain by delaying his home search for a few months.
+AJ Shriar, who just moved back to Richmond, is hoping to get a better bargain by delaying his home search for a few months.
 He is renting in the meantime.

 “There is a very good chance prices are going to come down as interest rates go up.
 That’s not uncommon.
 Also, the inventory seems to be growing,” Shriar said.